 3. Local Payment

-- Boleto (cash payment)—a popular payment tool in Brazil
+- Boleto (cash payment)—A popular payment tool in Brazil.

-- Przelewy24—the most common online payment method in Poland
+- Przelewy24—The most common online payment method in Poland.

-- DOKU—an Indonesian online payment company, including wallets, online banking, ATM, and convenience store payments
+- DOKU—An Indonesian online payment company, including wallets, online banking, ATM, and convenience store payments.

-- iDEAL—a local online banking transfer payment method in the Netherlands, widely used in cross-border transactions
+- iDEAL—A local online banking transfer payment method in the Netherlands, widely used in cross-border transactions.

-- EPS Austria—online banking transfer
+- EPS Austria—Online banking transfer.

-- Sofortbanking—an online bank transfer payment method in Europe
+- Sofortbanking—An online bank transfer payment method in Europe.

-- POLi—a leading online banking payment system in Australia and New Zealand.
+- POLi—A leading online banking payment system in Australia and New Zealand.
 As long as consumers have a bank account supported by POLi, they can complete the payment.

-- OXXO—Mexico (cash payment), the largest chain of convenience stores in Mexico
+- OXXO—Mexico (cash payment), the largest chain of convenience stores in Mexico.

-Cost: No monthly fees, annual fees, or channel fees; no charges if there are no transactions.
+Fees: No monthly fees, annual fees, or channel fees; no charges if there are no transactions.
 Transaction fees vary depending on the payment method in each country.

 Security: Generally does not support chargebacks, so security is relatively high.

-Common Offline Cross-border Payment and Remittance Methods
+Common Offline Cross-Border Payment & Remittance Methods

-1. Telegraphic Transfer (T/T)
+1. Bank Transfer

 2. Western Union

-Fees:Western Union fees are borne by the buyer.
-Both buyers and sellers need to visit a local bank in person.
+Fees:The Western Union fee is borne by the buyer.
+Both the buyer and seller need to go to a local bank in person to complete the transaction.
 The buyer can cancel the funds at any time before the seller receives the payment.

 Applicable Scope:Medium-amount payments below $10,000.